mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 If your business is worth $100k, and someone sues you for $5M, the worst that can happen is that they take your business.
 They can't take your house, car, or first-born child &mdash; only the assets under the business itself.
 That's what "limited liability" means in limited liability company (LLC).

-It turns out that when you sell your business, you lose limited liability protection.
+My lawyer warned me that when I sell my business, I lose limited liability protection.
 If the purchase agreement doesn't place an upper limit on your liability to the buyer, the buyer can purchase your business and then later sue you for any amount, even if it exceeds what they paid in the acquisition.

 The buyer's lawyer originally wanted my liability to be uncapped.
 My lawyer pushed back and said I absolutely shouldn't sign anything that exposes me to liabilities above the sale price, and the buyer's lawyer eventually relented.